Oliver Venno: European clubs

-For the 2013–14 season Venno signed with Prikamye Perm of the Russian Volleyball Super League.
-In June 2014 Venno moved to Austria and signed a deal with local powerhouse Hypo Tirol Innsbruck.
-With Hypo Tirol team he won the Austrian League without losing a single game during the season.
-He also added a second MEVZA Cup win to his account.
+Turkish clubs

 In July 2015 Venno signed with Ziraat Bankası Ankara of the Turkish Men's Volleyball League.
 For the next season he moved to another Ankara-based team Maliye Milli Piyango.
 Venno was the top scorer of the league and helped his team to 5th-place finish.
 Venno stayed with the team for another season and helped Maliye Piyango to the final of the Turkish Cup for the first time in the club's history as they lost to Halkbank Ankara with the score 2–3.
 Venno and Maliye Piyango also reached to the semi-finals of the 2017–18 CEV Challenge Cup where they lost to eventual winner Bunge Ravenna in the golden set.

 In May 2018 Venno signed with one of the top Turkish teams, Galatasaray İstanbul.
 Venno and Galatasaray played in the final of the 2018–19 CEV Cup where they lost to Italian team Diatec Trentino.
 Venno was the Best Scorer of the competition totaling 190 points in 10 matches.
 He stayed with Galatasaray for the next season and started off with the Turkish Super Cup title.
 However, the season was cut short due to the COVID-19 pandemic, which forced to cancel all competitions.

+Qatari clubs

 After five years in Turkey Venno signed with Police SC Qatar of the Qatari Volleyball League in June 2020.
 He helped the team win two consecutive league titles and the 2022 Gulf Clubs Championship, where he was named MVP of the tournament.
 In 2022 Police SC Qatar also won their first Emir of Qatar Cup with Venno scoring 41 points on the final against Al Arabi.

 After two seasons with Police SC Qatar Venno signed with another Qatari top team Al Rayyan.
-Al Rayyan won the inaugural West Asia Men’s Club Volleyball Championship after defeating Kuwait SC 3–0 in the final with Venno scoring 19 points.
+Al Rayyan won the inaugural West Asia Men's Club Volleyball Championship after defeating Kuwait SC 3–0 in the final with Venno scoring 19 points.
 He was also named the best opposite hitter of the tournament.
+The season was also successful domestically as Venno helped Al Rayyan win the national championship and the Emir of Qatar Cup.

+In February 2024 Al Rayyan won the West Asian Men's Volleyball Championship for the second consecutive time, once again defeating Al Kuwait SC 3–0 in the final and Venno was named MVP of the tournament.

 National team

 Oliver Venno represented the Estonian youth teams in the U16, U18 and U20 level.
-He is a member of the Estonian national team since 2008 and has represented his country at the 2009, 2011, 2015, 2017 and 2021 Men's European Volleyball Championships.
+He is a member of the Estonian national team since 2008 and has represented his country at the 2009, 2011, 2015, 2017, 2021 and 2023 Men's European Volleyball Championships.
 With the national team Venno also won the 2016 and 2018 European Volleyball League titles.

 Venno has also successfully represented Estonia in beach volleyball.
 Together with Kristo Kollo he won the U18 Beach European Championship in 2007 and U19 Beach World Championship in 2008.